jingjianqian/myScrapy/tutorial/readme.md

  >scrapy startproject <project_name> [project_dir]
 * genspider
 > scrapy genspider [-t template] <name> <domain>
 > (我就不翻译，怎么滴，谁叫我英文cow B)Create a new spider in the current folder or in the current project’s spiders folder, if called from inside a project.
-The <name> parameter is set as the spider’s name, while <domain> is used to generate the allowed_domains and start_urls spider’s attributes.
+The <name> parameter is set as the spider’s name, while <domain> is used to generate the allowed_domains and start_urls spider’s attributes.<br>

- Usage example:
+> Usage example:
 >$ scrapy genspider -l <br>
 >Available templates:<br>
 >  basic<br>